Compatible Nikon D3 Compact Flash Memory Cards (64GB Max)

-A card bigger than 64GB will not be recognized or cause the D3 to display an error.
+A card larger than 64GB will cause an error.

 Affiliate Advertising Disclosure